 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Communication and Language Arts in Nigeria universities.
 These subjects combination are also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Communication and Language Arts must include:
+The required WAEC subject combination (O level requirement) for Communication and Language Arts must include:

 - English Language